alex-sharifi/linux-tips/README.md

   - `ls` lists files in a directory.
     - `ls -d` ordinarily if a directory is specified `ls` will list the contents of the directory, not the directory itself.
 The `-l` option shows details about the directory rather than its contents.
     - `ls -h` displays file sizes in human-readable format.
     - `ls -l` displays in long format.
-The first part is access rights for the file.
+The first part is access rights for the file - the first character is the ["file mode"](https://en.wikipedia.org/wiki/Unix_file_types).
 The second part is number of hard links.
 The third part is the username of the file's owner.
 The fourth part is the username of the file's owner.
 The fifth part is the name of the group that owns the file.
 The sixth part is size of the file in bytes.
 The seventh part is the date and time of the last modified date.
 The eighth part is the name of the file.

 - Manipulating Files and Directories
   - `ln -s item symlink-name` creates a symbolic link to a file.
 Directory listings begin with a `l`.
 Symbolic links are identified with the _l_ attribute in the file attributes.

 - Working With Commands
+  - "A command usually ends with a newline, but a semicolon `;` and `&` are  _command terminators_..."
+(The UNIX Programming Environment, pg 72)
+    - "The precedence of `|` and `&` is higher than that of `;` as the shell parses your command line."
+This is important because a pipe forms a single command.
+  - Parentheses can be used to group commands, i.e. `(date; who)`.
   - `which` determines the exact location of a given executable, useful if there is more than one version of an executable program installed on a system.
   - `apropos` or `man -k` searches the man pages for a keyword and lists relevant commands.
   - `alias _name_='_string_'` assigns a command(s) to an alias. `alias` lists all current aliases. `unalias _alias_` unassigns an alias.